CSCfi/Jupyter_www_puhti/README.md

 # You can write all needed python packages in yaml as in env_nmr.yml for NMRLpids course and install with tykky
 conda-containerize new --prefix /projappl/project_xxxx/NMRLipids  env_nmr.yml  #  Installation can take a while
 ```
-Tykky would install all needed packages (as listed in the file, *env_nmr.yml*) to the directory '/projappl/project_xxxx/NMRLipids'.
+Tykky would install all needed packages (as listed in the file, *env_nmr.yml*) to the directory `/projappl/project_xxxx/NMRLipids`.
-Please note that you have to provide absolute path of **bin** directory  (which exists inside the folder of /projappl/project_xxxx/NMRLipids) in the .lua file
+Please note that you have to provide absolute path of **bin** directory  (which exists inside the folder of `/projappl/project_xxxx/NMRLipids`) in the .lua file

 ### Creating a course environment module in Puhti

-The files for course environments (modules) can be created in the directory /projappl/project_xxxx/www_puhti_modules/.
-The www_puhti_modules directory can be created if it does not exist.
+The files for course environments (modules) can be created in the directory `/projappl/project_xxxx/www_puhti_modules/`.
+The `www_puhti_modules` directory can be created if it does not exist.

 The two files needed for setting up the course modules are:
-   - a <<course_name>>.lua file that defines the module that sets up the Python environment.
+   - a `<<course_name>>.lua` file that defines the module that sets up the Python environment.
 Only files containing the text Jupyter will be visible in the app.
-   - a <<course_name>>-resources.yml that defines the default resources used for Jupyter.
+   - a `<<course_name>>-resources.yml` that defines the default resources used for Jupyter.

-In this NMRLipids course example, the above-mentioned two files (NMRLipids-course-resources.yml and NMRLipids-course.lua) are created  in the git repository. so just modify them appropriately for your course and place them in www_puhti_modules folder as below:
+In this NMRLipids course example, the above-mentioned two files (`NMRLipids-course-resources.yml` and `NMRLipids-course.lua`) are created  in the git repository. so just modify them appropriately for your course and place them in `www_puhti_modules` folder as below:

 ```bash